 The Thinker began his NRL tipping career as a solo predicting machine.
 Over the seasons, more and more people thought they could do better, and weren't afraid to try in the comments for each round.
 Soon people were comparing tips all over the place, but locating individual comments after you've read them isn't always easy.

 It all became too much to keep track of, so Thinker's Little Helper grabbed his nail gun and some sheets of fibre cement, and set to work pulling together a better way for the site's regulars to share their instincts.
-The result was a small, buggy, error-prone site feature called the Guest Tipping Ladder that allows us to track and publish tips for a few dozen people each week.
+The result was a small, buggy, error-prone site feature called the Guest Tipping Ladder that allows us to track and publish tips for a select bunch of tipping superstars each week.

 How to appear on The Thinker's Guest Tipping Ladder